wickit7/arcgisdbmodel/tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md

 ```

 ### Feature Class LOCATION
-The feature classes is created by defining general settings and fields (see tutorial 1).
+The feature class is created by defining general settings and fields (see tutorial 1).

 ```json
     "Features":[